Jump to

 And the torus shaped particle as a whole moves away from the source of the electric field particles

-Whereas a negative / positive interaction
+A negative / positive interaction

 Causes the internal movement of the torus shaped particle, to bunch up on the side that is moving towards the source of the electric field particles